-Parallel data is transformed from ANSI-specified X3.230 8B/10B codes back to 'raw data' in the decoder.
-This block uses the standard decoder patterns shown in Valid Data Characters (SC/D = LOW) on page 21 and Valid Special Character Codes and Sequences (SC/D = HIGH)[1, 2] on page 29.
-Data patterns are signaled by a LOW on the SC/D output and special character patterns are signaled by a HIGH on the SC/D output.
-Unused patterns or disparity errors are signaled as errors by a HIGH on the RVS output and by specific special character codes.
+Parallel data is transformed from ANSI-specified X3.230 8B/10B codes back to "raw data" in the Decoder.
+This block uses the standard decoder patterns shown in the Valid Data Characters and Valid Special Character Codes and Sequences sections of this datasheet.
+Data patterns are signaled by a LOW on the SC/D output and Special Character patterns are signaled by a HIGH on the SC/D output.
+Unused patterns or disparity errors are signaled as errors by a HIGH on the RVS output and by specific Special Character codes.